shopware/docs/guides/plugins/plugins/administration/extending-webpack.md

 ## Overview

 The Shopware 6 Administration uses [Webpack](https://webpack.js.org/) as a static module bundler.
-The default configuration should work for most plugins, but if you really need to extend the webpack configuration, this guide will show you how it's done.
+Normally you don't need to change the Webpack configuration, but if you need to here is how to do it.

 ## Extending the Webpack configuration